MistyCommunity/Documentation/src/content/apis/api-reference/all-functions.md

 ##### StartFaceRecognition - BETA
 Directs Misty to recognize a face she sees, if it is among those she has previously detected.
 To use this command, you must have previously used the `StartFaceDetection` command to detect and store face IDs in Misty's memory.

+When you are done having Misty recognize faces, call StopFaceRecognition.

 Arguments:
 * None